-Another place that I went over the summer of 2017 was Marseille and the Calanques.
-The main goal was to visit an old friend of mine, but naturally, we also did some sightseeing of the city itself and what a beautiful city it can be!
+Another place that I went to over the summer of 2017 was Marseille and the Calanques.
+The main goal was to visit an old friend of mine, but naturally, we also did some sightseeing in the city itself and what a beautiful city it can be!
 The centre of the city and the southern parts especially are very nice (more specifically, Arrondissements 1, 6, and 7).

 History of Marseille

 The city itself has its roots in ancient Roman and Greek times and has been an important city for both the Mediterranean and France for thousands of years.
 Unfortunately, due to heavy damage during the Second World War, a lot of this history has been destroyed.
-What remains as well as the what has been built around it can be a very beautiful sight to behold.
+What remains as well as what has been built around it can be a very beautiful sight to behold.

 A lot of the architecture of the larger buildings resembles a pattern of alternating white limestone and green sandstone, reminiscent of zebra striping.
 The scale, especially of the larger buildings (usually churches and cathedrals), can be quite monumental.